Tighter Approximation for the Uniform Cost-Distance Steiner Tree Problem: Introduction

 The remainder of this paper is structured as follows.
 In Section~\ref{sec:optimality_gap}, we show that the supremum in Theorem~\ref{thm:lb_gap} is at least $1 + \frac{1}{\sqrt{2}}$.
 Then, in Section~\ref{sec:approximation-algorithm} we will briefly summarize the algorithm and proof from \cite{Khazraei21}, as our work enhances it.

 Our improved splitting algorithm and analysis is presented in Section~\ref{sec:improvement}.
 The proof of Theorem~\ref{thm:main} is presented in Section~\ref{sec:main-result}.
 It also shows that the supremum in Theorem~\ref{thm:lb_gap} is at most $1 + \frac{1}{\sqrt{2}}$.
+The tightness of the analysis is shown in Section~\ref{sec:tightness_of_analysis}.
+In Section~\ref{sec:worst-case-cut-reconnect}, we show the lower bound on the approximation factor of any cut-and-reconnect algorithm.
 We finish with conclusions in Section~\ref{sec:conclusion}.